seba3510/web102_prework/README.md

 ## Notes

-Some challenges that I encountered where the following:
+Some challenges that I encountered were the following:

 - Challenge #4: With this challenge, I struggled to understand the problem at first.
 I initially thought the total money raised had to include only the unfunded games, rather than both funded and unfunded games.